-To get started, learn about your state's real estate agent requirements, take a prelicensing course, and pass the exam.
+To get started, you'll want to learn about your state's real estate agent requirements, take a prelicensing course, and pass the exam.

 Requirements vary from state to state, but they all demand a prelicensing course and an exam.
 Expect to dedicate anywhere between 40 hours and more than 180 hours to complete your prelicensing course.

 Texas requires one of the longest time commitments at about 180 hours for the prelicensing state, while other states are shorter.
 For example, it takes about 90 hours to get your license in the state of Tennesee.

 There are many prelicensing courses to choose from, both online and in-person.
 Choosing the right one will depend on your learning style and availability.
 Costs range from between $100 and $1,100, although some brokerages offer discounts and scholarships to new agents using their preferred real estate courses.

 Are You Ready to Be Your Own Boss?

 Your education as a real estate agent doesn't end when you complete your exam.
 It's only the beginning.